wuxc/pywin32doc/md/win32gui.md

   - [GetNextDlgTabItem](win32gui.md#win32guigetnextdlgtabitem)

-    Retrieves a handle to the first control that has the WS_TABSTOP style that precedes (or follows) the specified control.&nbsp;
+    Retrieves a handle to the first control that has the WS\_TABSTOP style that precedes \(or follows\) the specified control\.&nbsp;

   - [GetNextDlgGroupItem](win32gui.md#win32guigetnextdlggroupitem)

-    Retrieves a handle to the first control in a group of controls that precedes (or follows) the specified control in a dialog box.&nbsp;
+    Retrieves a handle to the first control in a group of controls that precedes \(or follows\) the specified control in a dialog box\.&nbsp;

   - [SetWindowText](win32gui.md#win32guisetwindowtext)

-    Sets the window text.&nbsp;
+    Sets the window text\.&nbsp;

   - [GetWindowText](win32gui.md#win32guigetwindowtext)

-    Get the window text.&nbsp;
+    Get the window text\.&nbsp;

   - [InitCommonControls](win32gui.md#win32guiinitcommoncontrols)

-    Initializes the common controls.&nbsp;
+    Initializes the common controls\.&nbsp;

   - [InitCommonControlsEx](win32gui.md#win32guiinitcommoncontrolsex)

-    Initializes specific common controls.&nbsp;
+    Initializes specific common controls\.&nbsp;

   - [LoadCursor](win32gui.md#win32guiloadcursor)

-    Loads a cursor.&nbsp;
+    Loads a cursor\.&nbsp;

   - [SetCursor](win32gui.md#win32guisetcursor)